 If you really want to get fancy, try out this juice pop maker.
 Freeze the container ahead of time, then add the ingredients, and you’ll get a tasty frozen treat in just 7 minutes.
 It doesn’t even need electricity.
 Note that this will only work with sugar-sweetened pops (not sugar-free or artificial sweeteners).

-More Desserts and Treats
+More Fruit Desserts and Drinks

 One Ingredient Juice Popsicles